Centro Niemeyer is the masterpiece by the iconic Brazilian architect Oscar Niemeyer — one of the great masters of modernism.

 Would you visit Centro Niemeyer?

 Feeling inspired?
-Don’t miss my other Design in Depth guides.
-I hope this one has sparked your curiosity to visit the lesser known areas of Spain.
+Don’t miss my other Design Inspiration guides.
+I hope this one has sparked your curiosity to visit the lesser-known areas of Spain.
 Forget the “costas” and resorts and explore the cities and towns where you won’t be served a full English breakfast.
 The places where culture comes first and getting the perfect tan is not a priority.
 There’s so much to see when you open your eyes to new experiences.